BSN-Spartan/Data-Center-Gateway/README.md

 # Data-Center-Gateway

-## Introduction
+## 1. Introduction

-This document is a tutorial for Data Centers to install and configure their own gateways
+This document is a tutorial for Data Center Operators to install and configure their own gateways

-### Hardware Requirments：
+### 1.1 Hardware Requirements

 #### Minimum Requirements